renato-favarin/ds_em_producao/README.md

 ![ts_cross_validation](https://user-images.githubusercontent.com/64495168/129501073-58f20c0c-543d-4d0f-899b-10da4eac3011.png)

-It started with a reduced training set and the model training was performed but before separating the last 6-week slice for testing; then, the performance of this model was calculated.
-And then new iterations were performed, each time increasing the training dataset but before always separating the last 6 weeks for the test. <br>
+It started with a reduced portion of the training database, whose last 6 weeks were separated for validation; then, the model was trained and its performance was calculated. <br>
+New iterations were performed, each time increasing the training dataset and always separating the last 6 weeks for the test. <br>
 The cross-validation performance was the average of each of these iterations.

 The results in terms of Mean Absolute Error (MAE), Mean absolute percentage error (MAPE) and Root Mean Square Error (RMSE) were: